 - Verify the answer.
 Read the instructions carefully and verify your method.

 Get help from the teacher whenever you have doubts.
 You should first try the problems yourself, make a serious effort, and if still not able to solve then go and ask from the teacher.

 Relax and enjoy studying physics.
-Scoring well in NEET and AIIMS physics is all about practice.
+Scoring well in NEET Physics is all about practice.
 Never give up.
 Physics is less hard than you think (most of the time).